It is the fastest week in media, ladies and gentlemen.

 Yeah.

-Except when they went on PBS to talk about it, they didn't talk about That it's the most amazing thing.
+Except when they went on PBS to talk about it, they didn't talk about that.

-So we've got that coming up, plus your telephone calls all after this.
+So we've got that coming up, plus your telephone calls, all after this.

 Back to the phones we go.